James Wells To Build Pool House, Home Health Spa & Home Office

 The barn complex is located directly adjacent to the current swimming pool and associated house which will be extensively refurbished as part of this project.

-James Wells, Director tasked with the concept design for the scheme explains,“the building will appear as a barn within the countryside restoring the historic position and massing of structures on this beautiful site”.
+James Wells, our director was tasked with the concept design for the scheme explains,“the building will appear as a barn within the countryside restoring the historic position and massing of structures on this beautiful site”.
 Traditional building methods will be used in the refurbishment and erection of the two barn structures to ensure that it remains befitting of its setting.Repurposing outbuildings

 Many country residences located in Sussex, Surrey and Hampshire have redundant outbuildings which can be subtly repurposed to work as home offices, health spas or workshops.
 Our architects enjoy the juxtaposition of highly contemporary interiors created within the original (or rebuilt) textural structure of historic buildings.
 This re-purposing and refurbishment work breathes new life into buildings which have often been left to crumble after their agricultural life has ended.
 Stables, Coach Houses, Barns and Store Rooms are all ripe for repurposing.